-When building your digital marketing campaigns, don't miss out on seniors.
+When building your digital marketing campaigns, don't miss out on the value in marketing your ideas to connect with tech savvy seniors.

 Reaching the Tech-Savvy

 It’s always a mistake to overlook demographic differences in your target audience.
 For the age group of 65 to 85, you’re working with twenty years of variety.
 According to the Pew survey, the seniors most inclined to utilize digital technology tend to be:

 - Affluent — 94 percent of seniors making more than $75K a year were regular internet users, and 81 percent of them had a smartphone

 - Educated — 92 percent of college-educated seniors used the internet, with 65 percent of them owning smartphones

 - Younger — 75 percent of seniors under 75 regularly used the internet, compared to 44 percent of those over 80 (still nearly half!)

 The older seniors with lower income levels and levels of education are less likely to be comfortable with computers, smartphones, and tablets, and they may not have the skill set they need to find medical information, make appointments, or refill prescriptions.
 To reach your entire audience, you’ll want to use a combination of print, digital and broadcast media.

 5 Ways of Connect with Seniors and Your Older Audience